dgaydukov/cert-aws/sa/files/sa.md

 * RT (Route table) - set of rules (routes) to determine where network traffic from your VPC is directed.
 Single RT can be associated with multiple subnets, but single subnet can be associated to one RT only.
 When you create vpc, default RT is created and all subnets by default assigned to this RT, yet if you go to this RT you will see that subnets are not explicitly associated with it.
 That is because this RT - is default.
 If you create new RT and associate subnet with it, or implicitly associate default RT with subnet, you will see that RT has this association.
 Every RT has routes with 2 fields (if you want to get to such destination go to this target).
+By default every RT has single route with destination=CIDR & target=local, you can't remove it, so all subnets inside RT can communicate with each other.
+Yet you have to make sure that NACL & SG rules allows ec2 in different subnets to communicate with each other.
 * IGW (Internet Gateway) - entry point between your VPC and Internet.
 It allows EC2 in VPC directly access Internet.
 You can use public IP or elastic IP(won't change after stop/start) to both communicate with Internet and receive requests from outside web-servers.
 * NAT Gateway - Network address resolution service in private subnet to access the Internet.
 Instances from private subnets use NAT gateway to access Internet.
 Nat allows outbound communication, but doesn't allows machines on the Internet to access instances inside VPC.
 Since Nat GateWay created per AZ for HA it's suggested to create it in every AZ where you have instances.
 In this case single AZ failure will not block internet access from other private networks.